 Syria's president has promised some changes but protesters say the killing is continuing so they want him to step down.

 Mr Assad has described protesters as terrorists who need to be removed.

-Why is there no Western military action as in Libya?
+Why is there no foreign military action as in Libya?